 In severe cases, patients can develop paralysis that can be life-threatening.
 This is more common when there is too much thyroid hormone in the blood.
 This is called thyrotoxic periodic paralysis.

 Call your health care provider if you have been vomiting or have had excessive diarrhea, or if you are taking diuretics and have symptoms of hypokalemia.

 Eating a diet rich in potassium can help prevent hypokalemia.
 Foods high in potassium include:

-Potassium - low; Low blood potassium
+Potassium - low; Low blood potassium; Hypokalemia

 Seifter JL.
 Potassium disorders.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 118.
+In: Goldman L, Schafer AI, eds.
+Goldman’s Cecil Medicine.
+24th ed.
+Philadelphia, Pa.: Elsevier Saunders; 2011:chap 121.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.